 Alas, I made it to my 13th and final country this year.
-I got to Toronto yesterday and have been hit by the usual slew of stress and fast-paced business that I didn’t miss at all, but one of the things exchange taught me that was possibly the most important for me was to slow down and stop taking everything too seriously.
+I arrived in Toronto yesterday and have been hit by the usual slew of stress and fast-paced business that I didn't miss at all.
+One of the most valuable lessons Germany taught me was to slow down and stop taking everything too seriously.

 I'm sitting in a coffee shop now with plenty of things I could be doing but I chose to reread these blog posts that make me more happy than sad.
 I also used to think that focusing too much on the past would halt me from moving forward, but I don't think that's the case if it makes me happy.
 Now off to my best friend's cottage for the weekend who I haven't seen since March in Dublin for some much needed best friend time and last taste of sweet summer time.